Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring

-This course is designed for non-native speakers who are making the transition to the use of academic English and who require the development of reading and vocabulary skills needed for academic and workplace success.
-Students read a variety of texts and apply appropriate reading strategies as well as participate in activities to advance vocabulary and facilitate comprehension.
+This course is designed for multilingual students who are making the transition to the use of academic English and who desire the development of reading and vocabulary skills needed for academic and workplace success.
+Students read a variety of texts and materials from culturally diverse traditions and apply appropriate reading strategies as well as participate in activities to advance vocabulary and facilitate comprehension.
 Offered pass/no pass only.

 Units: 3